Topic: Financial Literacy

 - Glitter and sequins

-- Acrylic paint (for mason jars)
+- Acrylic paint – if using mason jars

 - Markers and crayons